ieugen/bin-guix/README.md

 - docker containers - mostly for services but also for some cli apps
 - manual installation scripts

+NOTE: Most packaged apps are (should be) statically linked to work without issues.
+This is the case with most apps available as a single binary.

  I faced issues when working with other people of setting up new computers or servers.
  It's a lot of work to keep every system with all the required tools installed and up to date.